anishak20/Hadronic-Physics/README.md

 # |V_ub| Determination from the Semileptonic B -> pi l nu Decays

-This project was carried out during REYES 2023 under the guidance of Sergi Gonzàlez-Solís.
+This project was carried out during REYES 2023 under the guidance of Dr. Sergi Gonzàlez-Solís.

 ## Objective